JGCRI/pygcam/docs/source/gcamtool.rst

       files and construction of a corresponding configuration XML file.
       See :doc:`setup` for a detailed description.

+   transport : @replace
+      .. _transport:

+      Generates a template CSV file which can be edited to set transport energy efficiency improvements that are applied by the callable function "transportTechEfficiency", which must be called in your scenarios.xml file.

 Extending gt using plug-ins
 ------------------------------